 Section 4 – Walters Wiggles

-From here on there is no path. you are scrambling on the smooth worn rocks of the ridge.
+From here on there is no path.
+You are scrambling on the smooth worn-off rocks of the ridge.
 The roue has been partially worn away by the 100’s of thousands of hikers before you but it’s not a path, just exposed rock.
 At times the loose exposed rock gives way to over 1000ft of exposure, with little to hold onto.

 The Decision is yours, but there is no shame in calling it here, you will not be alone and the view is staggering, just look at it!

 The first part of the ridge actually has some of the scariest parts.
 They are not the most exposed or have the biggest drops, but the surface is loose and uneven and the 200-300ft drops into Refrigerator canyon will still probably kill you, so who cares if they are not 1000ft+.